 Mainstream adoption is underway

-This increase in market capitalization is primarily tied to more and more institutional investors such as BlockFi and Cumberland.
+The increase in market capitalization that we are currently experiencing is primarily tied to more and more institutional investors such as BlockFi and Cumberland.
 Besides just direct contributions to market capitalization, large organizations and governments are adopting and normalizing Bitcoin.

 For instance, Belarusbank, the largest bank in Belarus is considering setting up a cryptocurrency exchange.
 With more authorized adoptions like these, Bitcoin could soon become the new normal, glaring upon the fiat currencies.